Deutsche Bank and call centre employees agree on pay deal - sources

-FinanceDeutsche Bank and call centre employees agree on pay deal - sources

-Deutsche Bank (DBKGn.DE) has reached a pay deal with staff at call centres who have been on strike, two people with knowledge of the matter said on Friday.
+FRANKFURT (Reuters) - Deutsche Bank has reached a pay deal with staff at call centres who have been on strike, two people with knowledge of the matter said on Friday.

 The agreement brings to an end a months-long labour dispute involving about 650 staff in Berlin and Essen at the call centre unit DB Direkt.